Picture Books for Advent and Christmas

 Mim’s Christmas Jam by Andrea Davis Pinkney, pictures by Brian Pinkney

 (A story set in 1915.
 A father works to build a New York subway and misses out on his family’s Christmas celebration.
 His wife sends him some of her traditional jam.
-The story hows the values of family cohesion and generosity)
+Highlights the values of family togetherness and generosity towards others)

 The Night Before Christmas by Clement C. Hurd, pictures by Loren Long